How to generate an OpenAPI document with Pydantic V2

 field, then regenerate the SDK using Speakeasy.

-Speakeasy will detect the changes to your OpenAPI schema, generate the SDK with the updated tags, and automatically increment the SDK's version number.
+Speakeasy will detect the changes to your OpenAPI document, generate the SDK with the updated tags, and automatically increment the SDK’s version number.

 Take a look at the generated SDK to see how Speakeasy groups operations by tags.

-In this tutorial, we learned how to generate an OpenAPI schema from Pydantic models and use it to generate an SDK client using Speakeasy.
+In this tutorial, we learned how to generate an OpenAPI document from Pydantic models and use it to generate an SDK client using Speakeasy.